UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10Home.md

 ## Step 4: Pull Docker Image

 Several Docker Images with different versions of MATLAB have been prepared by UU ITS.
-For an overview, type:
+Type:

 ```
 > docker search uumatlabinstall
 ```
+to view the the repository.

-**IMPORTANT** Before pulling a Docker Image, make sure which version of MATLAB compiler runtime (MCR) is available on the cluster that you will be using (check this using the module avail command. >if this is the first time you use Linux or login to a cluster: see [Introduction to Linux](./Linux_intro.md) and [Introduction to HPC](./HPC_intro.md). >The Docker Image should feature the same MATLAB version as one of the mcr versions installed on the HPC system.
+**IMPORTANT** Before pulling a Docker Image, make sure which version of MATLAB compiler runtime (MCR) is available on the cluster that you will be using (check this using the command: `module avail` at the HPC command line)
+>if this is the first time you use Linux or login to a cluster: see [Introduction to Linux](./Linux_intro.md) and [Introduction to HPC](./HPC_intro.md). >The Docker Image should feature the same MATLAB version as one of the mcr versions installed on the HPC system.
 Check [this website](https://nl.mathworks.com/products/compiler/matlab-runtime.html) to see which MATLAB release links to which version of MCR.

 Pull the image that you need by typing e.g.:

 ```
 > docker pull uumatlabinstall/matlab-hpc-compile:<MATLAB version>     (r2016a,r2017b,r2018a)
 ```
+( `<MATLAB version>` means you should fill in the MATLAB version of your choice here.
+These symbols < > will be used more often in this manual when something has to be specified by the user.
+In this manual we will use version r2018a.
+If you choose another version you have to change versions each time we specify R2018a in a command.)

 If your MATLAB version is _r2018a_, then type at the commandline:

 ```
 > docker pull uumatlabinstall/matlab-hpc-compile:r2018a
 ```
-In this manual we will use version r2018a.
-If you choose another version you have to change versions each time we specify r2018a in a command.

 To build a container yourself instead of pulling this ready to use container you may also follow [this guide](./build_container.md).